Antiblue643/AntiAuto/README.md

 - **progdebug.py**: Parses programs without running them & deleting the temp.py
 - **charmap_updater.py**: Changes indices of the character map if something has been deleted (sometimes unreliable).
 - **audiotest.py**: Various tests for the audio system.
-- **aamCreator.py**: A upcoming converter tool that'll convert a furnace file to a .aam file.

 ## Dependencies